 “Rockstar leaders look very different in different places” – Sean Walker, on the WWP podcast

 Before hiring an executive, it is also important to evaluate your current employees.
 There may be certain skill sets, behaviors, and/or traits that are a priority for your organization.
-For instance, vulnerability is a trait that is becoming more essential in leaders' and managers' day-to-day.
+For instance, vulnerability is a trait that is becoming more essential in leaders’ and managers’ day-to-day.
 The ability to be open and willing to talk about different opinions and alternatives is becoming a hallmark of high-performing teams.
 This includes actively listening to employees as well as the ability to give and receive effective feedback.
-Check out our article on the importance of feedback culture.

 2) Find the right executive that fits the job description

 Be clear on the expectations.
 As mentioned before, great executives can look very different depending on the position, stage, culture etc. of the company.
 It is important to clearly outline the responsibilities and expectations of the executive.
 Most executives are extremely self-aware; they know what they are good at and what they can offer a company.

 “Most executives are self-aware and more experienced; they know what their strengths and weaknesses are.” – Sean Walker, on the WWP podcast

 3) Showcase company culture to attract the right executives

 Market the culture of your company.
 This will showcase the work environment and team a potential executive would be leading.
 You need to be sure that your company culture, as well as company mission and values, captures the aspirations of the executive you are wanting to hire.
 Ensure your company page and social media are up-to-date to highlight company successes and showcase your company culture, mission, and vision.

 4) Network & build important and personal relationships